 On top of that, money often breaks down as a means of exchange entirely.
 As a unit of account, with a long line of zeroes behind it, it becomes useless.

-At a large enough scale, the lack of willingness for producers to accept domestic currency creates illiquidity in the economy and demand collapses.
+At a large enough scale, the lack of willingness for producers to accept domestic currency creates illiquidity in the economy.
+This causes demand to collapse.

 Further money printing can’t resolve the situation because confidence in the currency is lost.
 Accordingly, stores close and businesses cut their employees.